pk14Irvine/omaha-take-home/backend/README.md

 ## Improvements

+1. Fix trends route data frame

+2. Pagination on the endpoints

-1. Schema Improvements:
+3. Schema Improvements:

 - Pull out quality threshold into it's own table and introduce and index value.
 - Introduce indexes around name and common join points

-2. Write more Unit Tests:
+3. Write more Unit Tests:

 - The PyTest integration is started and the base route is being tested but more unit tests can be added

-3. Leverage async more in the APIs
+4. Leverage async more in the APIs

 - Concurrent requests can be handled better since this application is proxying a lot of requests to the DB.